 What’s Been Done

-- In 2015, with real estate advisors from the Northern California Community Loan Fund and pro bono legal counsel from Latham and Watkins, we began development of the capital plan and business model for the CCA.
+- Developed capital plan and business model in partnership with real estate advisors from the Northern California Community Loan Fund and pro bono legal counsel from Latham and Watkins.

-- In 2016, we initiated capital fundraising and the application process for New Market Tax Credits to fund construction.
+- Applied for New Market Tax Credits to fund construction.

-- In 2017, in partnership with Ankrom Moisan Architects and Nova Partners, we completed design development for the facility and the City of San Jose approved the Planned Development permit.
+- Completed design development for the facility and secured City of San Jose approval of Planned Development permit.

-- In 2017, the CCA project was awarded a prestigious and competitive ArtPlace America grant.
+- Awarded a prestigious and competitive ArtPlace America grant in 2017.

-- In January 2018, the San Jose City Council approved a 55 year ground lease to provide the site to us for $1 per year.
+- Secured a 55 year ground lease to provide the site for $1 per year in January 2018.

-- Construction and coordination with the adjacent park plaza development will begin in late 2018.
+- Construct the building and coordinate with the adjacent park plaza development.